LucasDelfino92/morrowindsharp/mw#.md

 Shift+Q | Equips/unequips item in inventory | Quick Equip
 Shift+Q | Use potion/ingredient in inventory | Quick Equip
 Shift+Left Click | Activates/deactivates placed/static light sources | The Midnight Oil

+# ACKNOWLEDGEMENTS

+I want to thank the following people for their support.
+Not only for their kind comments towards me and the guide, but also for having gone the extra length and financially supporting me!

+- **Tythesly** (August 11th, 2021)

 # CREDITS